4dn-dcic/tibanna/docs/simple_example.rst

 Pipeline script
 +++++++++++++++

-Let's try a very simple pipeline that calculates md5sum of an input file.
-We write a script named ``run.sh`` that calculates two md5sum values for a gzipped input file, one for compressed and one for uncompressed content of the file.
+Let's try a very simple pipeline that calculates the md5sum of an input file.
+We'll write a script named ``run.sh`` that calculates two md5sum values for a gzipped input file, one for the compressed and one for the uncompressed content of the file.
 The script creates an output file named ``report`` that contains two md5sum values.
 If the file is not gzipped, it simply repeats a regular md5sum value twice.

-The pipeline/script could look as below.
+The pipeline/script could look like this:

 ::